 For the past 20 years I have been a therapist in Oregon.
-My specialties include working with couple relationship concerns, separation and divorce decision-making, eating disorder recovery, and multicultural issues such as adoption, bi-racial identity, international relocation adjustment, and intercultural relationships.
+My specialties include working with couple relationship concerns, separation and divorce decision-making, trauma recovery, adjustment to significant life changes, and multicultural issues such as adoption, bi-racial identity, international relocation adjustment, and intercultural relationships.
 With informed consent, I coordinate care with your other local health professionals to provide comprehensive treatment.

 2000 Ph.D. in Marriage and Family Therapy from the University of Minnesota

 1996 MA in Counseling Educational Psychology from the University of